The image above is not a painting, it was taken with a standard camera and has no filters 🙂

 Main attractions and activities in Queulat National Park

-The park’s main attraction and centrepiece is the Queulat Hanging Glacier, officially named Ventisquero Colgante (Spanish).
+The park’s main attraction and the centrepiece is the Queulat Hanging Glacier, officially named Ventisquero Colgante (Spanish).
 It is one of those breathtaking places in the World that makes you stand still and admire in complete silence for a while, thinking of how minuscule and insignificant we all are as individuals.

 The first picture of this post and the one below illustrate this astonishing hanging glacier.
 However; I can ensure that face to face is a very different story.